icochico/nodemon/README.md

 # NodeMon
-An aggregation server for statistics and sensor data
+A sensor fusion service for statistics and sensor data
 ```
                    _
  _ __    ___    __| |  ___  _ __ ___    ___   _ __